Magnolia figo 'Purple Queen'

 How to Grow and Care

 Although different species of Magnolia can tolerate slightly different conditions.
-In general, they will do best with slightly acidic, moist, loose, well-draining soil.
+They will do best with slightly acidic, moist, loose, well-draining soil.
 To mimic Magnolia's natural conditions, amend heavy soil with peat moss and compost.
 Grow best in USDA hardiness zones 7 to 10, depending on variety, with a few cultivars hardy to zone 5.
 Full sun to partial shade.
 Moist, peaty soil can help Magnolias tolerate the full sun.
-If you are pushing the limits of cold tolerance, avoid planting them in southern exposure since the leaves can be damaged by winter sun, and flowers may open prematurely.
+If you push the cold tolerance limits, avoid planting them in southern exposure since the leaves can be damaged by the winter sun, and flowers may open prematurely.
 Magnolias benefit from irrigation in the first few years, and then they are tolerant of moderate drought.

 This plant is a cultivar of Magnolia figo.